-His entire law practice is dedicated to criminal defense, family and employment law.
+His entire law practice is dedicated to criminal defense and family law.
 Most of his clients are those with occupational licenses or law enforcement credentials.
-At the unique crossroads of criminal defense and employment law, Altgelt has found his niche.
-Once a teacher, nurse, or government employee is arrested the criminal case is just the beginning.
+At the unique crossroads of criminal defense, Altgelt has found his niche.
 Winning the criminal case is just the start, saving one’s career, livelihood, and family are the next vital steps.

 As a former prosecutor for the Webb and Zapata County District Attorney’s Office Altgelt successfully prosecuted DWI/DUI and drug distribution cases.
 More importantly, he learned his craft from the inside out and now puts that inside knowledge to work for the benefit of his clients.

 Altgelt has successfully defended the Second Amendment and the right to self-defense & defense of others and has extensive experience in handling all types of cases involving firearms and use of force and is a fierce advocate for local law enforcement whenever there is a critical incident or use of force event.
 He is a Union Representative and a Panel Attorney for the National Border Patrol Council – Local 2455, the Peace Officers Research Association of California, the Texas Municipal Police Officer’s Association, Texas/US Law Shield and has extensive law enforcement contacts throughout south Texas.
 He represents members of the Texas State Teachers Association and the Texas Classroom Teachers Association.
-He is the one to call when you or someone you love is arrested and needs to fight both the criminal case and the employment consequences that follow.
+He is the one to call when you or someone you love is arrested and needs to fight the criminal case and consequences that follow.

 Altgelt was admitted to practice law by the Texas State Bar in 2004, the federal Southern, Northern, Eastern, and Western Districts of Texas, the Fourth Court of Appeals, as well as the United States Fifth Circuit Court of Appeals.
 He has also been admitted into the College of the State Bar of Texas.